 Why Choose Dordick Law Corporation to Represent You in Your Sexual Abuse Claim?

 Dordick Law Corporation focuses on serious civil cases, including sexual abuse claims.
 Lead trial lawyer Gary A. Dordick offers more than 35 years of courtroom experience and personally manages every case our firm takes on.
+Our experienced legal team and dedicated team are committed to each case, and our track record of success in sexual abuse cases demonstrates our ability to deliver results.
 That hands-on attention allows us to build the strongest possible claims, guided by strategy, compassion, and accountability.

-We intentionally limit the number of cases we accept to ensure each client receives our full focus.
+We intentionally limit the number of cases we accept to help each client receives our full focus.
+Clients receive personalized attention and support throughout the process.
 Survivors of sexual abuse need more than legal skill—they need an advocate who listens, prepares thoroughly, and refuses to be intimidated by powerful institutions.
 Whether your claim involves an individual perpetrator or a large organization like a school, church, or employer, we have the experience to hold them accountable.

 Our results reflect our strong advocacy and deep compassion.
 In 2023, we secured a $2.28 billion verdict in Doe v.
 Fitzgerald—one of the largest sexual abuse verdicts ever awarded in Riverside Superior Court.
 In 2024, we followed with a $900 million unanimous jury award in Los Angeles for another survivor of sexual assault and harassment.
 These verdicts were the result of thorough preparation, persuasive trial work, and our commitment to justice.